kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Android-System-Requirments.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-## Android System Requirements

-## IDE
+To integrate the Kaltura Player Android SDK, the minimum system requirements are:

-To integrate the Kaltura Android Player SDK, it is recomended to use AndroidStudio 2.0+.
+* IDE: To integrate the Kaltura Android Player SDK, it is recomended to use AndroidStudio 2.0+.

-## Minimum OS version
-Kaltura Android Player SDK supports 4.1+.
+* Minimum OS version: Kaltura Android Player SDK supports 4.1+.